Paus family: Seals and coats of arms

-Parish priest in Hjartdal Povel Pedersson Paus (1625–1682), who signed the 1661 Sovereignty Act—the new Constitution of Denmark-Norway—as one of the 87 representatives of the clerical estate, used a seal with a reversed crane in its vigilance.
-His name is written in Latin as Paulus Petri Windius, i.e. with his patronymic and place of birth, Vinje.
+Parish priest in Hjartdal prestegjeld Povel Pedersson Paus (1625–1682), who signed the 1661 Sovereignty Act—the new Constitution of Denmark-Norway—as one of the 87 representatives of the clerical estate, used a seal with a reversed crane in its vigilance.
+His name is written in Latin as Paulus Petri Windius, i.e. with his patronymic and place of birth, Vinje prestegjeld.
 He used the same seal on the 1664–1666 census.
 Pliny the Elder wrote down the ancient legend that cranes would appoint one of their number to stand guard while they slept.
 The sentry would hold a stone in its claw, so that if it fell asleep it would drop the stone and wake the other cranes.

 Hans Krag includes two coats of arms used by family members in the first volume of Norsk heraldisk mønstring with arms of Norwegian higher officials from Frederick IV's reign: Povel Paus' son, district judge of Upper Telemark Cornelius Paus (1662–1723) used a coat of arms featuring a wild man, and Cornelius' nephew and successor as district judge, Peder Paus (1691–1759), used a coat of arms featuring a dove with olive branch standing on a serpent.

 The modern coat of arms was adopted in the late 19th century, based on an 18th-century interpretation of an ambiguous seal from 1330 used by the lawspeaker of Oslo, Nikolas Paus.
 It was later given its current design by Hallvard Trætteberg, Norway's preeminent heraldic artist in the 20th century.
 It is blazoned in Trætteberg's book Norske By- og Adelsvåben as "in red, silver bull's head with neck, at the top dexter [six-pointed] golden star."
 This coat of arms is also used in the comital letters patent of Christopher Paus.

 In his book Heraldisk nøkkel, Herman Leopoldus Løvenskiold mentions four arms associated with the name Paus, including the two arms mentioned in Krag's book, the arms with a bull's head and star, and an arms with six roundels (3.3) under a fess.

 Povel Paus (1625–1682) used a reversed crane in its vigilance in his seal.
 His seal as used on the 1664–1666 census.
 The same seal was used on the 1661 Sovereignty Act.

 Stylized modern drawing of Povel Paus' seal.